celiajin03/StreetViewDigits/report.md

 <img src="https://miro.medium.com/max/1400/1*uAeANQIOQPqWZnnuH-VEyw.jpeg" alt="img" style="zoom: 50%;" />

-​	A CNN sequence to classify handwritten digits
+​	A CNN sequence to classify handwritten digits <br>
-​	Input - CONV - POOL - FC
+​	Input - CONV - POOL - FC <br>
 ​	source: [towardsdatascience](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53)

 To summarize, a CNN model basically chained all the aforementioned layers together.
 And by using different layer combinations, different parameters or optimizing methods, we aim to achieve the most satisfying prediction accuracy by extracting the valuable features from the original input.
 These high number of filters essentially learn to capture spatial features from the image based on the learned weights through back propagation.
 Hence they can successfully boil down a given image into a highly abstracted representation which is easy for predicting.